PurduePAML/PICCOLO/README.md

 This is the repo for paper PICCOLO: Exposing Complex Backdoors in NLP Transformer Models.

-Here is the online appendix which contains.
+Please refer to the `PICCOLO_online_appendix.pdf` for the online appendix